ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

   the correct binding of server names and key material.
 In this model the agreement is achieved via a consensus protocol, but the specific consensus protocol is dependent on the implementation.

-For privacy, users should either download the entire database and query it locally, or remotely query the database using privacy-preserving queries (e.g., a private information retrieval (PIR) protocol).
-In the case where the database is downloaded locally, it should be considered stale and re-fetched periodically.
-The frequency of such updates can likely be infrequent in practice, as frequent key updates or rotations may affect privacy; see {{validity-periods}} for details.
-Downloading the entire database works best if there are a small number of entries, as it does not otherwise impose bandwidth costs on each client that may be impractical.

-# Minimum Validity Periods {#validity-periods}

-In addition to ensuring that there is one key at any time, or a limited number keys, any system needs to ensure that a server cannot rotate its keys too often in order to divide clients into smaller groups based on when keys are acquired.
-Such considerations are already highlighted within the Privacy Pass ecosystem, more discussion can be found at {{PRIVACY-PASS-ARCH}}.
-Setting a minimum validity period limits the ability of a server to rotate keys, but also limits the rate of key rotation.

-# Separate Consistency Verification

-The other schemes described here all attempt to directly limit the number of keys that a client might accept.
-However, by changing how keys are used, clients can impose costs on servers that might discourage key diversity.

-Protocols that have distinctly separate processes for acquiring and using keys might benefit from moving consistency checks to the usage part of the protocol.
-Correctness might be guaranteed through a relatively simple process, such obtaining keys directly from a server.
-A separate correctness check is then applied before keys are used.

-## Independent Verification {#civ}

-Anonymous queries to verify key consistency can be used prior to use of keys.
-A request for the current key (or limited set of keys) will reveal if the key that was acquired is different than the original.
-If the key that was originally obtained is not included, the client can abort any use of the key.

-It is important that any validation process not carry any information that might tie it to the original key discovery process or that the system providing verification be trusted.
-A proxy (see
-{{proxy-based}}) might be sufficient for providing anonymity, though more robust anonymity protections (see {{anon-discovery}}) could provide stronger guarantees.
-Querying a database (see
-{{external-db-based}}) might provide independent verification if that database can be trusted not to provide answers that change based on client identity.

-## Key-Based Encryption {#kbe}
+## Cache Key Limits

-Key-based encryption has a client encrypt the information that it sends to a server, such as a token or signed object generated with the server keys.
+Consistency may also be improved by forcibly limiting the number of keys that an attacker can feasibly use for targeting particular clients.
+One way to implement this limit is via key-based encryption, which is a procedure where a client encrypt the information that it sends to a server, such as a token or signed object generated with the server keys.
 This encryption uses a key derived from the key configuration, specifically not including any form of key identifier along with the encrypted information.
 If key derivation for the encryption uses a pre-image resistant function (like HKDF), the server can only decrypt the information if it knows the key configuration.
 As there is no information the server can use to identify which key was used, it is forced to perform trial decryption if it wants to use multiple keys.

 These costs are only linear in terms of the number of active keys.
 This doesn't prevent the use of multiple keys; it only makes their use incrementally more expensive.
 Adding a nonce with sufficient entropy might be used to force key derivation for every message.
 Using a time- or memory-hard key derivation function such as {{?ARGON2=I-D.irtf-cfrg-argon2}} can then be used to increase the cost of trial decryption.